RF Explorer Pro - Frequency Coordination

 6

-Press "Back" and access the "Analyze" option.
-Adjust the threshold amplitude to filter out noise bands.
+Press "Back" to access the "Analyze" option.
+Adjust the threshold amplitude to filter out noise bands, and configure locked frequency devices as required for your system optimal performance.

 7